Last Updated on: 7th November 2023, 12:09 pm

 Treating A Parrot with A Lame Foot

-Injuries will need to be cleaned and possibly wrapped to avoid infection.
-Infected wounds will also be flushed with sterile solutions and treated with the necessary medication.
-The type of medication will depend on the infection, and could range across:
+Injuries must be cleaned and wrapped to avoid infection.
+Infected wounds must be flushed with sterile solutions and treated with medication.

-Health problems that are beyond simple cuts and abscesses may require professional treatment.
-This includes supportive therapy and surgery.
-Broken bones and dislocated joints will need to be set and bandaged.
+Beyond cuts and abscesses, health problems may require veterinary assistance, including supportive therapy and surgery.
+Broken bones and dislocated joints must be set and bandaged.

 How To Prevent Parrot Lameness